inveniosoftware/cookiecutter-invenio-instance/{{cookiecutter.project_shortname}}/CONTRIBUTING.rst

       $ git clone git@github.com:your_name_here/{{ cookiecutter.project_shortname }}.git

-3. Install your local copy into a virtualenv.
-Assuming you have virtualenvwrapper installed, this is how you set up your fork for local
+3. Install your local copy.
+Assuming you have
+   `pipenv <https://docs.pipenv.org/install/#installing-pipenv>`_, installed, this is how you set up your fork for local development:
-   development:

    .. code-block:: console

-      $ mkvirtualenv {{ cookiecutter.project_shortname }}
       $ cd {{ cookiecutter.project_shortname }}/
-      $ pip install -e .[all]
+      $ pipenv run install -e .[all]

 4. Create a branch for local development: